 Pan Shape: Skillets

-We love that the Heritage Steel skillets are thicker than their sauce pans and stock pots (which don't need the extra weight).
+We love that Heritage Steel skillets are thicker than their sauce pans and stock pots (which don't need the extra weight).
 At 2.8mm thick, they are 0.2mm thicker than All-Clad skillets.
-You may not think this is a lot but the result is better thermal conductivity as well as slightly better heat retention.
+This may not sound like a lot but the result is better thermal conductivity as well as better heat retention.

-Our testing proved this: Heritage Steel skillets heated more evenly than All-Clad and held onto heat for close to a minute longer (as tested by boiling water).
-These differences may seem small, but in daily cooking you will appreciate the better performance.
+Our testing proved this: both the Heritage Steel Titanium and Eater skillets heated more evenly than All-Clad D3 and held onto heat longer (as tested by boiling water).

 Pan Shape: Sauce Pans and Sauciérs

-Heritage Steel 3-quart sauce pan.
+Heritage Steel Titanium 3-quart sauce pan.

-Heritage Steel 3-quart sauciér.
+Heritage Steel Titanium 3-quart sauciér.

 Heritage Steel sauce pans and sauciérs both have a pretty standard shape: the sauce pans have straight sides, while the sauciérs have curved bottoms for ease of whisking.
 The sauciér has shallower sides which helps with reducing sauces; the sauce pans are deeper, which is good for cooking liquids (less sloshing and spilling).